Everyone needs to learn to look after their money.

 Credit and debt

-At age 18 you are entitled to get a bank loan, an overdraft and credit cards.
-Now is a good time to start getting smart about credit.
+As you get older you can use bank loans and credit cards.
 Learning to use it responsibly is a critical skill.

 How interest works